astoilkov/use-local-storage-state/readme.md

 Few other libraries also try to abstract the usage of localStorage into a hook.
 Here are the reasons why you would consider this one:

+- Small.
+Controlled by `size-limit`.
+    - `import { useLocalStorageState } from 'use-local-storage-state'` 1.55 kB
+    - `import { createLocalStorageState } from 'use-local-storage-state'` 1.5 kB
 - Uses `JSON.parse()` and `JSON.stringify()` to support non string values
 - Supports SSR
 - 100% test coverage.
 No `istanbul ignore`